alpinzhang/assets/README.md

-# my-assets-repo
+# free-cdn-assets
-this is my assets repo
+this is my assets repo with free cdn